 The National Less Commonly Languages Resource Center (NLRC) Learning Community is a professional development opportunity open to LCTL instructors from K-16 nationwide.
 The learning community will provide relevant accessible readings, hands-on activities, and opportunities for sustained pedagogical discussion.
-The learning community aims to work with a small group of LCTL instructors over the course of five meetings during the semester, with virtual meetings planned once a month.
+The learning community aims to work with a small group of LCTL instructors over the course of the academic year.

 2024-2025 Learning Community – Project-Based Learning

-This year’s Learning Community will focus on project-based learning.
-Last year and the year before the Learning Community adopted assessment-based learning and task based and proficiency-oriented language instruction, respectively.
-This time, we will be launching a project-based learning view on language instruction.
-Project based language learning can immerses language learners in real-life issues (i.e., a response to a challenging problem or question) and practical language application, achieved through creating meaningful projects serving genuine purposes, and sharing their products with an audience beyond the classroom context.
-The learning community is an excellent way for LCTL instructors to expand their teaching methods repertoire and explore with peers how small- or large-scale projects, infused or not with technology, help integrate culture, content and language and help advance their student to that next proficiency level.
-Participants will have the opportunity to:
+Last year’s Learning Community focused on project-based learning.
+Project-based language learning immerses language learners in real-life issues (i.e., responding to a challenging problem or question) and practical language application, achieved through creating meaningful projects that serve genuine purposes and sharing their products with an audience beyond the classroom context.
+The Learning Community provided a way for LCTL instructors to expand their teaching methods repertoire and explore with peers how small- or large-scale projects, infused or not with technology, could help integrate culture, content, and language, as well as advance their students to the next proficiency level.

-• Learn how to design projects that engage students and help develop their language and life skills at the same time
+• Learn how to design projects that engaged students and helped develop their language and life skills at the same time

 • Create and scaffold appropriate and authentic materials with a student-centered approach